Blog Article

 As a species, we have been adapting and practicing resilience for our entire history.
 Every migration to a new region — hotter or colder, drier or wetter — as well as every invention, from the stone axe to the iPhone, is proof of the human genius for adaptability.

 In our adult lives, especially in our careers, we have all been challenged to adapt, repeatedly, in both minor and life-changing ways.
-So, it’s important to recognize this amazing talent we have, the ability to change our thinking and behavior in response to changing circumstances.
+So, it’s important to recognize this amazing talent we have, the ability to adjust our thinking and behavior in response to changing circumstances.
 Think about a recent challenge that required you to adapt.
 What did you have to change?
 How much effort did that change require?
 Recognizing past successes can prepare us mentally to meet the next challenge.

 Develop your adaptability and resilience muscle